COVID-19: Education DivideVIEW EVENT DETAILS

 Of all the industries impacted by the COVID-19 pandemic, higher education has experienced one of the most foundational disruptions to its traditional model, displacing in-person classes and a vibrant campus life for virtual coursework done at home.
 This challenge of translating the college experience to an online format has only been compounded by pre-existing social issues exacerbated by the pandemic.
 Facing financial hardship, many students, especially within communities of color, have deferred enrollment or been unable to utilize the tools that make at-home classes possible, like designated study spaces or adequate technology.
 These inequities that low-income students and students of color have encountered during the pandemic threaten to have long-term impacts on their education for years to come.

-Join Asia Society Southern California for a discussion of the educational divide in the time of COVID, featuring Duke University presidents Vincent Price and Virginia Commonwealth University president Michael Rao.
+Join Asia Society Southern California for a discussion of the educational divide in the time of COVID, featuring Duke University president Vincent Price, Virginia Commonwealth University president Michael Rao and Howard University president Wayne Frederick.
 Each will offer his expertise on the subject, including how their universities have worked to advance social justice and reckoned with racial inequity.
+Executive Director, Center for Management of Enterprise in Media, Entertainment & Sports, University of California, Los Angeles Jay Tucker will moderate.

 Vincent Price is the 10th President of Duke University, where he is also Walter Hines Page Professor of Public Policy and Political Science in the Sanford School of Public Policy and Trinity College of Arts and Sciences.